 From the Holy Scriptures.
 Embellished with brilliant coloured Borders, selected from some of the finest Illuminated MSS. in the British Museum, the Bibliothèque Nationale, Paris, the Soane Museum, &c.; and with highly-finished Miniatures.
-The Illuminations executed by H. N. HUMPHERYS, Illuminator of "A Record of the Black Prince," &c.
+The Illuminations executed by H. N. HUMPHBEYS, Illuminator of "A Record of the Black Prince," &c.
 Square fcp.
-8vo. uniform in size with "Parables of our Lord," &c.; in deeply embossed leather covers.
-In the Autumn.
+8vo. uniform in size with "Parables of our Lord," &c.; in deeply emboased leather covers.

 - BORRER.-NARRATIVE OF A CAMPAIGN WITH A FRENCH COLUMN against the KABAILES of ALGERIA: with the Mission of M. Suchet to the Emir Abd-el-Kader, for an Exchange of Prisoners.
-By Dawson Borrer, F.R.G.S.
-Membre Correspondant de la Société Orientale à Paris; Author of "A Journey from Naples to Jerusalem."
+By DAWSON BORRER, F.R.G.S.
+Membre Correspondant de la Société Orientale à Paris; Author of "A Journey from Naples to Jeru-salem."
 Post 8vo.
-10s.
-6d. boards. - BRANDE.
-A DICTIONARY OF SCIENCE, LITERATURE, AND ART; comprising the History, Description, and Scientific Principles of every Branch of Human Knowledge; with the Derivation and Definition of all the Terms in General Use.
-Edited by W. T. Brande, F.R.S.L. & E.; assisted by Dr. J. Cauvin.
-8vo. with Wood Engravings. - BULL.-HINTS TO MOTHERS, with an Exposure of Popular Errors in connexion with those subjects, &c.; and Hints upon Nursing.
-By Thomas Bull, M.D.
+106. 6d. boards. - BRANDE.-A DICTIONARY OF SCIENCE, LITERATURE, AND ART; comprising the History, Description, and Scientific Principles of every Branch of Human Knowledge; with the Derivation and Definition of all the Terms in General Use.
+Edited by W. T. BRANDE, F.R.S.L. & E.; assisted by Dr. J. CAUVIN.
+8vo. with Wood Edition, nearly ready.
+[New Edition, nearly ready.

+BULL.-HINTS TO MOTHERS, For the Management of Health during the Period of Pregnancy and in the Lying-in Room: with an Exposure of Popular Errors in connexion with those subjects, &c. ; and Hints upon Nursing.
+By THOMAS BULL, M.D.
 New Edition, carefully revised and enlarged.
 Fcp.
 8vo.
 5s. cloth.